BirdsCanada/NatureCounts_IntroTutorial/docs/04-DownloadData.md

 To access Level 3 or 4 collections you must [sign up](https://www.birdscanada.org/birdmon/default/register.jsp) for a **free** account and request permission from the data custodian.
 For a complete list of datasets and access level, visit the [NatureCounts datasets](https://www.birdscanada.org/birdmon/default/datasets.jsp) page or use the `meta_collection()` function.
 Here you can brows information on each dataset prior to requesting access.

 To make a data request, use the NatureCounts [Download Data query tool](https://www.birdscanada.org/birdmon/default/searchquery.jsp).
 For step-by-step visual instructions, we encourage you to watch: [NatureCounts: An Introductory Tutorial](link to be provided).
 You will receive an email confirmation when your request has been approved, which will contain your `request_id`.
-This number will be used to download your newly acquired dataset into R. There is also a build in function that allows you to check the status of your request and retreive your `request_id`:
+This number will be used to download your newly acquired dataset into R. There is also a build in function that allows you to check the status of your request and retrieve your `request_id`:

 ```r